apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Bethenny Frankel Announces Mom's Death, Posts Blunt Tribute**
+**‘Thank You America!’: Ukraine’s Zelensky and Israel’s Netanyahu hail House passage of $95 billion foreign aid package**

-You can read more about it [here](https://www.tmz.com/2024/04/20/bethenny-frankel-post-brutally-honest-tribute-mom-dies-real-housewives-rhony/).
+You can read more about it [here](https://www.cnn.com/2024/04/20/world/foreign-aid-bill-ukraine-israel-thank-you-intl-latam/index.html).

 ## Requirements
 - Python 3.8